saipat/JS/README.md

 * Players type a word seen on the screen.
 * For every correct word thay type, Thor will strike Thanos and Thanos will loose his energy by one point and vice versa.
 * Set the timer.
-Give them 1 word in 5 seconds.
+Give them 1 or 2 words in  every 5 seconds.
-* The game ends if either of them looses all their energy.
+* The game ends if either of them loses all their energy.

 ### Wireframes